 Faulty Fences or Gates

-As a homeowner, having a fence and/or gate around their swimming pool is essential.
-This keeps unwanted children and pests out of your pool.
+As a homeowner, having a fence or gate around their swimming pool is essential.
+This keeps unwanted guests and pests out of your pool.
 It can also help to lower your homeowner's insurance rate.
-However, when your fence and/or gate is not functioning correctly, this can create mayhem.
-Suddenly, young kids that couldn't gain access to your pool now, are fully capable of entering through your gate as it isn't clasping properly.
+But, when your fence or gate is not functioning correctly, this can create mayhem.
+It puts you at risk of getting sued should a child enter through an improperly-working gate.

 Missing Depth Markers

-If you have an underground pool, it likely is fairly deep at parts.
+If you have an underground pool, it likely is deep at parts.
 Understanding the depth at each part of the pool is a necessity.
-This way, each individual can gain access to the pool and use portions of it that they're comfortable swimming in.
+This way, everyone can access the pool and use portions of it that they're comfortable swimming in.
 If your depth markers are missing or highly faded, pool users may find themselves in too deep of water to handle.
-Your swimming pool injury lawyer in Los Angeles will highly advise that you check your depth markers on a regular basis and replace them as soon as they're no longer clearly visible to avoid a lawsuit.
+Your swimming pool injury lawyer in Los Angeles will highly advise that you check your depth markers regularly and replace them as soon as they're no longer clearly visible to avoid a lawsuit.

 Pools Not Installed to Code Requirements

 Any Los Angeles swimming pool injury lawyer can reveal the fact that swimming pools constructed at residential properties must be designed up to the specs of local building codes.
-These codes are there to help ensure a pool isn't designed with perilous areas that can cause injuries or fatality to swimmers.
-You should talk with your pool designer about making sure you meet code requirements before having your new pool constructed.
+These codes help ensure a pool isn't designed with hazardous areas that can cause injuries or fatalities to swimmers.
+You should talk with your pool designer about making sure you meet code requirements before constructing your new pool.
 This will save you a big liability headache later down the road if there is an incident at your home pool.

 Poorly Lit Pools